 How To Import Accounts to the Chart of Accounts List

-If you’re transferring your books from another bookkeeping software, you might be able to export your chart of accounts from the prior software into an Excel spreadsheet or CSV file, which can then be imported into QuickBooks Online.
+If you’re transferring books from another bookkeeping software, you might be able to export your chart of accounts from the prior software into an Excel spreadsheet or CSV file, which can then be imported into QuickBooks Online.
 Imported accounts will add to—not replace—your current chart of accounts.

-Avoid duplicate accounts: QuickBooks Online won’t import an account if there’s another account with the same name either already in your chart of accounts or import file.
+Avoid duplicate accounts.
+QuickBooks Online won’t import an account if there’s another account with the same name either already in your chart of accounts or import file.
 After importing your accounts, QuickBooks Online will provide a list of accounts that didn’t import due to duplicates.

 Your spreadsheet must contain columns for the account name, account type, and detail type.
-You can also include a column for account number if you wish.
+You can also include a column for the account number if you wish.
 The spreadsheet can contain other columns, but they won’t be imported into QuickBooks Online.
 The first line of the spreadsheet should contain a label for each column, which doesn’t necessarily have to match the field name in QuickBooks Online.

 Here is an example spreadsheet ready for import:

-From the Chart of accounts screen, click the drop-down arrow next to the green New button and select Import.
+From the Chart of accounts screen, click the drop-down arrow next to the green New button and then select Import.

 Next, click the Browse button and select the spreadsheet you prepared for the import.